Critics slam Biden for 'sucking the blood out of kids' comment after town hall

 Conservatives were left puzzled and slammed President Joe Biden after he quipped about Republicans allegedly believing Democrats are "sucking the blood out of kids" during an exchange with a reporter.

-"Are there people in the Republican Party who think we’re sucking the blood out of kids?" the president quipped Wednesday in response to a reporter asking him if there are any Democrats who want to defund the police.
+"Are there people in the Republican Party who think we’re sucking the blood out of kids?" the president quipped Wednesday in response to a Daily Caller reporter asking him if there are any Democrats who want to defund the police.

 BIDEN, DON LEMON ROASTED FOR PERFORMANCES DURING CNN TOWN HALL: ‘UNCOMFORTABLE TO WATCH’